Catapult your strategy execution to the next level

 Just because nothing bad happens in week two or month two of a program, doesn’t mean disaster is not on its way.
 It’s a few errors in judgement, repeated every day, that eventually lead to an execution debacle.

-Execution success comes from the simple discipline of doing ordinary things exceptionally well.
+Execution success comes from doing ordinary things exceptionally well.

-Four basic disciplines create a solid platform for execution success:
+There are four basic disciplines that create a solid platform for execution success: